← Back to Stories

 Details reported by only one source:

-- ABC reported that a Redbridge poll suggested One Nation could win 59 seats, becoming the main opposition party if an election were held today.
+• A Redbridge poll suggested One Nation could win as many as 59 seats in the lower house if an election were held today.

-- Mark Butler, Health Minister, stated that the teal party speculation was 'not a surprise' due to flux in non-Labor politics.
+• Mark Butler acknowledged the teal party speculation was 'not a surprise' due to the 'flux' in non-Labor politics.

 Contradictions